 - 12.28 The Council purchased 12.8 hectares of land in southern Test Valley to manage as Suitable Natural Green Space (SANG).
-This land whilst being accessible for people to exercise fogs off a lead will be managed proactively to increase the sites ecological value.
-A steering group including representation from Natural England will be set up in 2020. - 12.29 Negotiations to secure additional land to fulfil the Council's SANG obligation are currently underway.
+This land whilst being accessible for people to exercise dogs off a lead, it will be managed proactively to increase the sites ecological value. - 12.29 Negotiations to secure additional land to fulfil the Council's SANG obligation are currently underway.